GeotrekCE/Geotrek-mobile/docs/en/documentation/introduction/overview.md

   <a title="Geotrek-mobile"><img src="/introduction/geotrek-mobile.png" alt="Geotrek-mobile"></a>
 </center>

-## Présentation générale
+## General overview

-**Geotrek-mobile** est une application mobile gratuite dédiée à la valorisation des activités de pleine nature.
-Elle permet aux usagers de découvrir, directement depuis leur smartphone ou leur tablette, l’ensemble des itinéraires de randonnée et d’activités de plein air disponibles sur un territoire donné.
+**Geotrek-mobile** is a free mobile application designed to promote outdoor activities.
+It allows users to discover, directly from their smartphone or tablet, all trekking and outdoor routes available in a given area.

-Les activités proposées incluent :
+The activities offered include:

-* la randonnée pédestre, équestre, à vélo, en VTT, en trail ou en marche nordique,
+* hiking (on foot, horseback, by bike, mountain bike, trail running, or Nordic walking),
-* ainsi que d’autres pratiques de pleine nature comme l’escalade, la plongée, les activités nautiques, etc.
+* as well as other outdoor activities like climbing, diving, water sports, and more.

-L’application est disponible gratuitement sur les stores :
+The app is freely available on:

 * [Google Play](https://play.google.com/store/apps/developer?id=Makina-Corpus) (Android)
 * [App Store](https://apps.apple.com/fr/developer/makina-corpus/id353487759) (iOS)

-## Fonctionnement de l'application
+## How the app works

-Les contenus proposés dans Geotrek-mobile (itinéraires, outdoor, informations pratiques, médias, etc.) sont issus de l’outil de gestion métier **Geotrek-admin**, qui permet aux structures gestionnaires de saisir et de mettre à jour leurs données.
+The content provided in Geotrek-mobile (routes, outdoor activities, practical information, media, etc.) comes from the **Geotrek-admin** management tool, which allows managers to enter and update their data.

-## Fonctionnalités principales
+## Key features

-* **Accès aux itinéraires** via une carte interactive ou une liste
+* **Access to treks** via an interactive map or a list
-* **Accès aux contenus outdoor** via une redirection sur l'application rando
+* **Access to outdoor content** through redirection to the rando application
-* **Filtres multicritères** pour affiner la recherche selon le type d’activité, la durée, la difficulté, etc.
+* **Multi-criteria filters** to refine searches by activity type, duration, difficulty, etc.
-* **Fonction de recherche** par mot-clé
+* **Keyword search function**
-* **Fiches détaillées** pour chaque itinéraire, avec description, photos, carte, profil altimétrique, etc.
+* **Detailed trek sheets**, with description, photos, map, elevation profile, etc.
-* **Utilisation du GPS et des notifications** du smartphone ou de la tablette
+* **Use of GPS and notifications** on smartphones or tablets
-* **Mode connecté ou déconnecté (offline)** : les données peuvent être téléchargées à l’avance pour une utilisation sans réseau
+* **Online and offline modes**: data can be downloaded in advance for offline use
-* **Application multilingue** : disponible en français, anglais, italien et allemand
+* **Multilingual application**: available in French, English, Italian, and German

-## Déploiement et personnalisation
+## Deployment and customization

-L’application est accessible via une icône dédiée sur le bureau du smartphone ou de la tablette.
-Cette icône peut être personnalisée par la structure utilisatrice avant la diffusion.
+The app is accessible via a dedicated icon on the home screen of a smartphone or tablet.
+This icon can be customized by the organization before publication.

-Lors du premier lancement, un message d’information est affiché à l’attention des utilisateurs pour expliquer l’usage de la géolocalisation.
+When launching the app for the first time, an informational message is displayed to users to explain the use of geolocation.

-## Licence
+## License

-* Logiciel **Open Source** sous licence **BSD**
+* **Open Source** software under the **BSD license**
-* © Makina Corpus Territoires – Parc national des Écrins
+* © Makina Corpus Territoires – Écrins National Park

 <a href="https://territoires.makina-corpus.com/"><img src="https://geotrek.fr/assets/img/logo_makina.svg" alt="Logo MCT" width="125"></a>
 [<img src="https://geonature.fr/img/logo-pne.jpg">](https://www.ecrins-parcnational.fr)